catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 - Use volume type NVMe for workloads that are very intensive.
 - In the event that you do manage to run out of memory, you can increase the flavor (RAM in particular) of your instance to meet the new demand.

+  - you can do this using the ``openstack database instance resize flavor`` command